junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Cas, no --" Dean knows what's in his mind immediately, holding out a hand trying to stop Cas.

 Cas steps toward Amy, "I can fly us there."
+Dean closes his eyes.

 The Doctor studies him, "Then why don't you say so earlier?"